-Start a petition or write letters calling for action and send them to your local representative.
-You could ask for official town and city recognition of June 8th as World Ocean Day, a pledge to standby the environment by local legislators, or focus on a more specific environmental issue.
+Ask your participants to take action on a local, national, or global initiative.
+Create a petition to a decision maker about a specific cause.
+For example, you could ask for official town and city recognition of 8 June as World Ocean Day, a pledge to standby the environment by local legislators, or focus on a specific environmental issue.

 Businesses and organizations can make a lasting commitment to the ocean as well.
 Commit to using less plastic in your facility or adopt other sustainable practices and make an announcement on World Ocean Day.

 Photo Credit: Fundacion Amiguitos del Oceano Banco del Pacifico Gabriel Tirana Ecuador

 Give recognition to the hardworking people, young and old, who are helping to protect our ocean!
 Host an awards night or recognition dinner to highlight the projects being worked on in your local community.
 Featuring successful projects will not only reward the hard work of local environmentalists but will inspire others to get involved.

 Develop an ocean pledge for your event participants to commit to an action that will benefit your local area and the ocean as a whole.
 Pledges can list things individuals can do to have a positive impact on the ocean.
 Display these promises in your community or share them on social media to show public support for ocean conservation.